verlok/vanilla-lazyload/README.md

 ### Bundles

-Inside `dist` folder you find different bundles.
+Inside the `dist` folder you will find different bundles.

 | Filename               | Module Type                                                   | Advantages                                                                                                                                 |
 | ---------------------- | ------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |